SixArm/mast-cell-help/topics/shop/index.md

 # Shop

-Shopping for mast cell activation syndrome (MCAS), allergies, and histamine intolerance involves selecting products that are low in triggers that may exacerbate symptoms.
+Shopping for Mast Cell Activation Syndrome (MCAS), allergies, and histamine intolerance involves selecting products that are low in triggers that may exacerbate symptoms.
 Keeping a trigger diary may be helpful.

 **Tips**: